North Muskham: Population

 In the 1801 census the parish of North Muskham (then including Bathley and Holme) had a population of 361.
 In 1861 according to official census records North Muskham had a total of inhabited permanent residences with a total population of 614 residents.
 In the 1911 census the parish was smaller (without Bathley and Holme), with an area of 1,203 acres and a population of 526 persons, 262 males and 254 females.
 The 1921 census saw the population drop with a total of 491 persons registered, but during the next decade the population increased very marginally to a total of 509.
-The 2001 census reports showed that the parish had a population of 943 with around 360 properties.
+The 2001 census reports showed that the parish had a population of 943 with around 360 properties, increasing to 985 at the 2011 census, and reducing slightly to 980 at the 2021 census.